indersaini946/Mini-Hub/README.md

 # Mini-Hub

-This Mini hub is fully programmed with python and is still to be continued.
-I will be reuploading it to this repository.
+This Mini hub is fully programmed with python.
+It has many projects I have made in the past.

 # Language
 Python